 This challenge can be further complicated by factors such as:

 - A wide variety of non-traditional service offerings

 At P&N, one of the things we are most proud of is our ability to offer such a wide range of services that solve problems and add value for our clients.
 As the firm has continued to grow and evolve, our service offerings have also expanded, BUT our team members’ awareness of new services did not automatically expand.

 Over the last few years, our firm has made a significant investment in non-technical training for our team members through the introduction and continued development of our internal Lifelong Learning Program.
-This is a soft skills training program with an emphasis on business development, communication, human resource management and technology.
+This is a soft skills training program with an emphasis on leadership, business development, communication, human resource management and technology.

-The purpose of this course was not for our team members to memorize the long list of services we offer, but to emphasize that we can help organizations solve most types of challenges and encourage team members to listen and look for ways we can help our clients.
+The purpose of this course was not for our team members to memorize the long list of services we offer, but to emphasize that we can help organizations solve many types of challenges and encourage team members to listen and look for ways we can help our clients.
 We also provided a dictionary of services (with everything we do from A to Z) that our team members could reference going forward.